-I watch a KKE rally later on tv and am struck by the crowds chanting out slogans in unison in an almost brainwashed fashion, and am plagued daily by KKE vans touring the local streets relaying strident messages through loud speakers with snatches of Soviet style music.
+I watch a KKE rally on tv and am struck by the crowds chanting out their slogans in unison in hard, unsubtle, indoctrinated fashion.
+And I am plagued daily outside my window by KKE vans touring the local streets relaying the strict messages through loud speakers with snatches of blasted Soviet-style music.

-There are also, of course, two other off-shoot parties of the KKE.
-The Marxist-Leninist KKE and – whatever you do, don’t muddle them up – the KKE Marxist-Leninists.
+There are also, of course, two other off-shoot parties of the KKE who passionately hate each other: the Marxist-Leninist KKE and – whatever you do, don’t muddle them up – the KKE Marxist-Leninists.

-Syriza may believe they are the pragmatic Left, but if the snapshot of feeling here in this typical Peloponnese village where we have started the campaign is anything to go by, they have their work cut out to convince the people again.
+But even if Syriza believe they are the pragmatic Left, if the snapshot of feeling here in this typical Peloponnese village where we have started the campaign is anything to go by, they have their work cut out to convince the people of this again.

 Quite ridiculously, in this small village, there are three kafeneia all within a few steps from each other.
-In the past a village would have a kafeneio each for those with right wing or left wing views.
+In the past a village would have a kafeneio for those with right wing views and a kafeneio for those left wing views.

-As my mother-in-law moves between each one to chat to the patrons, sitting and – despite the heated conversations – sharing ashtrays with them, the debates continue in the kafeneia she’s left behind, like secondary explosions, in the previously calm café atmosphere.
+As my mother-in-law moves between each one to chat to the patrons, sitting and – despite the heated, shouted, conversations – sharing ashtrays with them, the debates continue in the kafeneia she’s just left behind, like secondary explosions, in the previously calm café atmosphere.

 “Why did they come here?
 Just to drink our coffee?”